zwave-js/node-zwave-js/packages/core/api.md

 // @public (undocumented)
 export function isMessagePriority(val: unknown): val is MessagePriority;

+// Warning: (ae-missing-release-tag) "isMissingControllerACK" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isMissingControllerACK(e: unknown): e is ZWaveError;

 // Warning: (ae-missing-release-tag) "isRecoverableZWaveError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public